-Clifford Johnston & Co. solicitors has a team of professional ARB Lawyers with the expertise and knowledge to assist you if you are being investigated by the Architects Regulation Board (ARB).
-We have a national client base and, although based in Stockport and Manchester, we represent architects in professional discipline cases across the UK.
+Clifford Johnston & Co. solicitors has a team of professional discipline lawyers with the expertise and knowledge to assist you if you are being investigated by the Architects Regulation Board (ARB).
+We have a national client base and, although based in Stockport and Manchester, we can represent architects in professional discipline cases across the UK.

 Architects, by the very nature of their work, have a significant amount of responsibility and pressure to get things right.
 Because of this, any unacceptable professional conduct or serious professional incompetence is treated very seriously.
 The ARB deals with serious matters such as criminal convictions, dishonesty, lack of insurance and breaches of health and safety legislation.
 In addition, the ARB also deals with less serious complaints such as failure to respond promptly to complaints and failure to issue written terms of engagement.

 If you are being investigated by the ARB, it is important that you contact a Defence Lawyer for Architects immediately.
 We will do everything possible to defend your career and your reputation.
 ARB hearings are held in public and members of the press and public are permitted to attend.
 There is, therefore, the risk of damage to your reputation and livelihood.

 What is the Architects Regulation Board?

 Most professionals are governed by a regulatory body.
 The ARB was set up in 1997 to regulate architects.
 It is an independent, public interest body aimed at ensuring good standards within the profession.

 Some of its core functions, pursuant to the Architects Act 1997 (the ACT), include ensuring that architects meet their standards for conduct and practice and investigating complaints.

 What sort of complaint can the ARB investigate?